mrmans0n/compose-rules/docs/ktlint.md

 ### Providing exceptions to content emitters

-Sometimes we'll want to not count a Composable towards the multiple content emitters (`compose:multiple-emitters-check`) rule.
-This is useful, for example, if the composable function actually emits content but that content is painted in a different window (like a dialog or a modal).
-For those cases, we can use a denylist `compose_content_emitters_denyylist` to add those composable names separated by commas.
+Sometimes a composable emits content in a different window (like a dialog or modal) and shouldn't count toward the `compose:multiple-emitters-check` rule.
+Use the denylist to exclude these:

 ```editorconfig
 [*.{kt,kts}]